ppotepa/snakes-and-ladders/README.md

 Mechanics:
 - Ladders give: land on a ladder to climb up.
 - Snakes take: land on a snake to slide down.
-- A six-sided die determines each move.
+- A six-sided dice determines each move.
 - Reach position 100 to win.

+currently out of juice